RaduCiucu/express-webserver/README.md

 ### Usage

 By default the webserver script exposes the files in your directory on the 8080 port.
-You can change the default port by modifying the port constant.
+You can change the default port by modifying the port value.